Gerard Anstruther Wathen: Amritsar 1919

 After the First World War, Wathen re-visited England with his wife and children, and upon return to India in early 1919, found his students preoccupied with politics and the then recent Rowlett Act.
 According to historian Kim Wagner, Wathen’s dealings with Khalsa College's students were unusually progressive for the period and frowned upon by some Anglo-Indians.
 Wagner further argues in Amritsar 1919 that Wathen’s actions between 10 April and 12 April 1919 helped prevent "the idea of bombing Amritsar" by air.
-He was not called to testify before the Hunter Commssion, the official inquiry following the Jallianwalla Bagh Massacre, and in Wagner's words "was more or less written out of the official history of the events of April 1919".
+He was not called to testify before the Hunter Commission, the official inquiry following the Jallianwalla Bagh Massacre, and in Wagner's words "was more or less written out of the official history of the events of April 1919".

 Historian Nigel Collett notes that five years after the Punjab disturbances, Wathen was the only Englishman ready to defend C. Sankaran Nair at the O'Dwyer v.
 Nair Libel Case (1924), held in London, by which time he had moved back to England.
 Wagner notes that almost 16 years later in 1940, following the death of Michael O'Dwyer, Wathen reflected on 1919 and wrote to The Times concluding his letter with "He was right and I was wrong".
 The letter read;

 It fell to me to be the first to tell Sir Michael O'Dwyer of the shooting in the Jalliwala Bagh.
 I reached Government House at Lahore from Amritsar at 3 am that night and urged Sir Michael to go at once to Amritsar and replace in the hands of the civil authorities the power being vested then under martial law in the hands of General Dyer.
 I told him that I feared intense bitterness among the Sikhs and probably a rising.
 He took a different view, said that the shooting, however horrible, would mean an end of rioting, and besides, he added, I always trust the man upon the spot.